section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 ### General Loop Structure
 There are two types of loops:

 1. **Definite Loops**
-These are loops that we know the number of times we want to execute the code.***For example***, The `For Loop`, later on through this article, we shall come to understand that it has a definite number of iterations known to the programmer.
+These refer to loops where we know the number of times we want to execute the code.For example, the `for` Loop.

 2. **Indefinite Loops**
-These refer to loops we do not know the number of times we want to execute the code. ***For example***, The `While Loop` and The `Do-While Loop`, later on, we shall come to understand what it means by the iterations not known to the programmer.
+These refer to loops where we do not know the number of times we want to execute the code.
+For example, the `while` loop and the `do-while` loop.

 All the loop types mentioned above have the following characteristics: